Dr. Jotaro Kato

 KATO Jotaro is a Lecturer at Department of English, School of Letters, Mukogawa Women’s University.

 After working in an NGO to support unauthorized migrants as a caseworker, he completed his PhD at Waseda University in September 2020.

 He majors in migration studies, international labor mobility and global sociology.
-His research interest is on unauthorized migrants and multiculturalism in Japan.
+His research interest is on unauthorized migrants and migration infrastructure between Japan and Vietnam.
 He uses qualitative methods, with the belief that grassroots level observations, participation, interaction, and interviews contain as well as reveal the workings of greater thematic issues.
 He currently researches on the impact of COVID-19 to Vietnamese (ex-)technical interns.
-He was a visiting scholar at Queens College, City University of New York (from August 2018 to February 2019) funded by JSPS Overseas Challenge Program for Young Researchers.
-He is also a visiting lecturer at University of the Sacred Heart, Housei University and Tokyo Women’s Christian University teaching multiculturalism in Japan.
+He also considers starting a new research project on old and new Vietnamese migrants’ community in Hyogo Prefecture.